susanlovaglio/palindrome-finder-ios-0616/README.md

-<a href='https://learn.co/lessons/palindrome-finder' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/palindrome-finder' title='Palindrome Finder'>Palindrome Finder</a> on Learn.co and start learning to code for free.</p>